Falmouth Penwerris (electoral division)

 Falmouth Penwerris (Cornish: Aberfala Pennweres) is an electoral division of Cornwall in the United Kingdom and returns one member to sit on Cornwall Council.
-The current division is distinct from those of the same name used from 2009 to 2013 and from 2013 to 2021, after boundary changes at the 2013 and 2021 local elections.
+The current division is distinct from that of the same name used from 2009 to 2021, after boundary changes at the 2021 local elections.
+The boundaries of division were not altered during boundary changes at the 2013 local elections.